SwedbankPay/developer.swedbankpay.com/payments/trustly/index.md

                       The payment process will be executed in an `iframe` on your page." %}

-### Important steps before you launch Swedbank Pay Invoice Payments at your website
+### Important steps before you launch Swedbank Pay Trustly Payments at your website

 Prior to launching Trustly Payments at your site, make sure that you have done the following: